rajdn/ADModel/README.markdown

 ADModel
 =======

-ADModel is my attempt to create an easy to use interface for managing batches of asynchronous network connections and offer simple parsing for JSON and xml.
+ADModel is my attempt to create an easy to use interface for managing batches of asynchronous network connections and offer simple parsing for JSON and XML.

 Asynchronous Networking
 ------------